geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex5_Power_Platform_admin_center.md

 4. This opens the **PowerApps** studio.
 Select the **gear (Settings)** icon on the top right corner of the screen.
 In the **Settings** pane that appears, select **Admin center**.
 This opens a new Internet Explorer session that displays the **Power Platform admin center.** <br/>

-	**Note:** As of this writing, the IE session does not fully expand and the Maximize option for the screen is not enabled.
+	**Note:** As of this writing, the IE session does not fully expand and the Maximize option for the screen is disabled.

 5. In the **Power Platform admin center**, in the left-hand navigation pane, select **Environments**.
 In the list of **Environments**, note how there is only one environment, the **Adatum Corporation (default)** environment.
 Select the **Adatum Corporation (default)** environment and review the information available for this environment.